Existence and stability of infinite time blow-up in the Keller-Segel system: Formal derivation of the behavior of the parameters

 We know that \equ{beh} can only happen in the critical mass, finite second moment case:

 which according to the results in \cite{bcm,g,sire} is consistent with a behavior of the form \equ{beh}.
-Since the second moment of $U_0$ is infinite, we do not expect the approximation \equ{beh} be uniform in $\R^2$ but sufficiently far, a faster decay in $x$ should take place.
+Since the second moment of $U$ is infinite, we do not expect the approximation \equ{beh} be uniform in $\R^2$ but sufficiently far, a faster decay in $x$ should take place as we shall see next.
 We will find an approximate asymptotic expression for the scaling parameter $\la(t)$ that matches with this behavior.

-Let us introduce the function $ V_0 : = (-\Delta )^{-1} U_0 . $ We directly compute
+Let us introduce the function $ \Gamma_0 : = (-\Delta )^{-1} U . $ We directly compute